pkurto16/CS240StudyGuide/studyGuide.md

     _Answer: It is crucial to handle arbitrary interleaving of `malloc()` and `free()` to efficiently manage memory by ensuring that memory is allocated and deallocated appropriately, preventing memory leaks and ensuring memory is available for allocation requests during program execution.

-Lecture 13:

-### Summary: Lecture 13 - Data Structures
+# Summary: Lecture 13 - Data Structures

 #### 1. Arrays